This topic applies to Dynatrace Managed installations only.

-PREROUTING“ rules are enhanced to enable forwarding communication to Dynatrace Server (HTTPS to port 8021).
+PREROUTING“ rules are enhanced to enable forwarding of communication to Dynatrace Server (via HTTPS on port 8021).
 To see the exact rules, type

 readaheadpage cache is set to 512.

-Copy the address that’s displayed at the end of the installer messages and paste the address into your browser to complete the remainder of the installation.
-Setup on the machine is now complete.
+Copy the environment URL that’s provided at the end of the installation process.
+Paste the address into your browser to complete the remainder of the installation.
+Setup is now complete.

 You can find the Dynatrace Server installation log file in the

-Type the name of your first monitoring environment.
+Type a name for your new monitoring environment.

 Select a name that will allow you to easily identify the environment.
 This setting can be changed later once you access your Dynatrace Server dashboard.